openworm/owmeta/README.md

 and provide code to put those models into enumerated formats along with auxillary files or comments.
-However, because these projects were developed somewhat independently, there is currently some overlap in functionality, and PyOpenWorm itself houses a fairly substantial amount of physiological information itself about *C. elegans.*
+However, because these projects were developed somewhat independently, there is currently some overlap in functionality, and PyOpenWorm itself houses a fairly substantial amount of physiological information about *C. elegans.*
 Ultimately, the pure core of PyOpenWorm, which is a meant to be a data framework for storing metadata and provenance (i.e. parameters and trajectories) associated with simulations, will be separated out into standalone functionality.